Herysia/HideGameCode/README.md

 -   Automatically copied to clipboard on join, ability to copy again by clicking on the Public/Private button
 -   Game code placeholder and color are customizable

+## Customize

+-   Edit the fields in `AmongUs/BepInEx/Config/com.herysia.hidegamecode.cfg` using notepad and restart among us

 ## Technical stuff

 This mod has been made using [Reactor modding framework](https://github.com/NuclearPowered/Reactor), based on BepInEx, it patches the game at runtime and **DOES NOT** modify any game files.